Is your child hyperactive? Almost every other parent would respond in affirmative.

 - They can easily become worried, frustrated, angry, and sad.

-There are several companies that produce discovery boxes – one such is Flintobox.
-They make theme-based activity boxes for children between 2 and 8 years of age.
+There are several companies that produce discovery boxes – one such company is Flintobox.
+They make theme-based activity boxes for children between 2 to 16 years of age.

 Each month’s theme is unique and they produce a limited number of boxes every month, you can check the boxes here.